 Peanut Butter Spider Cookies are super easy to make and are cute beyond imagination!
 By themselves, the peanut butter cookies are amazing.
-Top them with Reese’s Miniatures for the spider bodies, candy eyes and spider legs and you have a Halloween treat that is sure to WOW family and friends.
+But top them with Reese’s Miniatures for the spider bodies, candy eyes, and spider legs, and you have a Halloween treat that is sure to WOW family and friends.

 I used typical ingredients for the peanut butter cookies – butter, egg, granulated and light brown sugar, creamy peanut butter, vanilla extract, baking soda, Kosher salt, and all-purpose flour.

 For the spider cookies, I used baked peanut butter cookies, Reese’s miniatures for the spider bodies, candy eyes, and chocolate melting wafers for the spider legs.
 I could have also used chocolate chips for the chocolate legs.

 Here’s How I Made the Peanut Butter Cookies

 The peanut butter cookies were super simple to make.

-First, I added the butter, sugars, egg, vanilla extract, salt and baking soda to a large bowl.
+- First, I added the butter, sugars, egg, vanilla extract, salt, and baking soda to a large bowl.
 Then, I beat the ingredients until the mixture was creamy.
-This took a minute or two.
+Beating the mixture took a minute or two.

 - After that, I used a silicone spatula to scrape down the bowl.
 Then, I added the flour and beat the mixture on low until the flour was incorporated.
 This took another minute or so.

-I used a 4-teaspoon cookie scoop to scoop dough and rolled it into a ball.
+- I used a 4-teaspoon cookie scoop to scoop dough and rolled it into a ball.
 Then, I rolled the balls in some granulated sugar.
 Finally, I placed the dough balls onto a parchment-lined baking sheet and used my fingers to flatten each ball slightly.

 - I baked the cookies in a preheated 350°F oven for 13 to 14 minutes until they barely started browning around the edges.
 I repeated this with the remainder of the cookie dough.

 As soon as I removed the cookies from the oven, I placed an unwrapped Reese’s miniature upside down in the center of each cookie while they were still on the parchment paper.